rmsk2/6502profiler/README.md

 to `/usr/bin`.
 If the tools are in your `PATH` then you can simply use `""`.

-The entries `F256MCoprocFlags` and `F256MCoprocBase` can be used to control the emulation of a math coprocessor for 16 bit by 16 bit unsigned multiplication and division in the style of the one used in the F256 Jr. If `F256MCoprocFlags` is 0 or not present then this feature is turned off.
+The entries `F256MCoprocFlags` and `F256MCoprocBase` can be used to control the emulation of a math coprocessor for 16 bit by 16 bit unsigned multiplication and division in the style of the one used in the F256 Jr. (Division is not yet implemented in the real hardware).
+If `F256MCoprocFlags` is 0 or not present then this feature is turned off.
 If it is 1 then the mutliplier is active and if it is 4 then the divisor is active.
 If you want to activate both use the value 5.
 The multiplier expects its input values at the addresses `F256MCoprocBase` and  `F256MCoprocBase`+2 (as usual lo byte first) and provides a result at the address `F256MCoprocBase`+4.
 The divisor expects its input values at the addresses `F256MCoprocBase`+8 and `F256MCoprocBase`+10 and provides the division result at `F256MCoprocBase`+20 as well as the remainder at `F256MCoprocBase`+22.
 Not all aspects of the F256 coprocessor are emulated, i.e. the different read and write addresses for some values are not implemented.
 If you only write the input values and only read the output values, then this does not matter.
 Also signed multiplication and division are not emulated at the moment.

 # Performance